All Episodes

 We tried this.

-Who did every Bush Hispanic nominee who was male, they set out to destroy.
+Every Bush Hispanic nominee who was male, they set out to destroy.

-Miguel Estrada, Alberto Gonzalez, the Democrats set out to destroy them.
+The Democrats set out to destroy them.

 So the Republicans are going to have to forget about this.

-They're going to they're they have got a choice here, the purpose of which is to get an anti-constitutionalist on the court, and second aspect of the choice is to shut them up, to cower them, to get them cowering in fear in the corners of the committee hearing room and saying nothing.
+And second aspect of the choice is to shut them up, to cower them, to get them cowering in fear in the corners of the committee hearing room and saying nothing.

-Because Obama knows that the moderate Republicans who run the Republican Party led by General Powell are obsessed with not causing any waves, not making any waves, and they're obsessed with this big tent.
+Because Obama knows that the moderate Republicans who run the Republican Party, led by General Powell, are obsessed with not causing any waves, not making any waves.

-They're obsessed with inclusiveness, whatever the hell that means, and they're obsessed with the Hispanic vote.
+They're obsessed with inclusiveness, whatever the hell that means.

-So this uh, you know, this this whether Rahm Emanuel picked it or whether one, she's made a Clinton person, whether one of the Clinton people nominated her is irrelevant.
+So this, you know, this, this, whether Rah Emmanuel picked it or whether one of she's a Clinton person, whether one of the Clinton people nominated her is irrelevant, Obama's got a twofer here.

-The perhaps the the biggest pitfall she faces is her own confirmation hearings.
+Perhaps the biggest pitfall she faces is her own confirmation hearings.

 She might slip up there and might say something that would give the opposition a home run.

-Barack Obama opposed them both, and in both cases of John Roberts, the current chief justice, and and uh and Samuel Alito, he's only they're perfectly qualified.
+And in both cases of John Roberts, the current Chief Justice, and Samuel Alito, he's always perfectly qualified.

-And they've got both got perfect judicial temperament.
+And they've both got perfect judicial temperament.

-But I'm going to vote against them because to him it's about ideology.
+But I'm going to vote against them because to him, it's about ideology.

 It's about liberalism.